MobilityData/gtfs-validator/RULES.md

 ### missing_required_file

 A required file is missing.
+If this notice is triggered for every core file, it might be a problem with the input.
+To create a zip file from the GTFS `.txt` files: select all the `.txt` files, right-click, and compress.
+Do not compress the folder containing the files.

 #### References
 * [GTFS terms definition](https://gtfs.org/reference/static/#term-definitions)